-* Slight spoilers ahead if you haven’t yet seen season three. *
+* Slight spoilers ahead if you haven’t yet seen Silicon Valley season 3. *

 The following are 4 anecdotes from Silicon Valley that can teach you valuable lessons about the product development process for digital transformation.